spyder123/Thyroid_Disease_Detection/README.md

 The main goal is to predict the estimated risk on a patient's chance of obtaining thyroid disease or not.

-# Project Demonstration

-Check out the project demo at

 # Deployed app link